Lightning-AI/pytorch-lightning/docs/source/training_tricks.rst

 .. warning::

-    Due to these constrains, this features does *NOT* work when passing dataloaders directly to `.fit()`.
+    Due to these constraints, this features does *NOT* work when passing dataloaders directly to `.fit()`.

 The scaling algorithm has a number of parameters that the user can control by